vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

     some_variable = some_value
 }
 ```

-In this case, the naming (addresses of resources) would be as follows:
+In this case, the naming or address of resources would be as follows:

 ```
 module.server-alpha.resource_type.resource_name

 module.server-beta.resource_type.resource_name
 ```

+### Explicit resources exposure

-> Concept #2.
-If you need to access some resources details (configured in one module) from another module, you need to explicitly configure that.
+If you want to access some details for the resources in another module, you'll need to explicitly configure that.

-By default, our module "server" doesn't know about the network which was created in module "network".
+By default, our module "server" doesn't know about the network that was created in the "network" module.

 ![](/assets/posts/2020-09-10-terraform-modules-explained/3.png)

-So we must declare a so-called `output` value in a module "network" to export its certain resource (or an attribute of a resource) to other modules.
+So we must declare an `output` value in the "network" module to export its resource, or an attribute of a resource, to other modules.

 The module "server" must declare a `variable` to be used later as the input.

 ![](/assets/posts/2020-09-10-terraform-modules-explained/4.png)

+This explicit declaration of the output is the way to expose some resource (or information about it) outside — to the scope of the 'root' module, hence to make it available for other modules.

 Next, when we call the child module "server"  in the root module, we should assign the output from the "network" module to the variable of the "server" module: